Multifaith Living Community

 Residents have free access to wireless internet service while on the Main House deck.
 Each house may subscribe to an internet service provider at their own expense.

-For the 2020-2021 Academic Year, the Main House is closed for MLC Resident Access.
+For the 2021-2022 Academic Year, the Main House will be open to students during business hours (Monday-Thursday 9am – 2 pm) and for programming.
 The only exception to this rule is the Nourish Food Pantry.
-This decision has been made for the health and safety of all residents and staff members in the midst of the COVID-19 Pandemic.
+For the health and safety of all residents and staff members, and per current Yolo County mandate, masks are required inside the Main House.
+(The only exception to this rule is for Main House residents outside of business and programming hours).
 This is subject to change as the academic year progresses depending on the scope of the pandemic and recommendations of local health officials.

 Main House Kitchen and Community Food